confidential-containers/trustee-operator/README.md

   // +optional
   KbsSecretResources []string `json:"kbsSecretResources,omitempty"`

-  // kbsResourcePolicyConfigMapName is the name of the configmap that contains the Resource Policy
+  // KbsAttestationPolicyConfigMapName is the name of the configmap that contains the Attestation Policy
   // +optional
+  KbsAttestationPolicyConfigMapName string `json:"kbsAttestationPolicyConfigMapName,omitempty"`

+  // KbsResourcePolicyConfigMapName is the name of the configmap that contains the Resource Policy
+  // +optional
   KbsResourcePolicyConfigMapName string `json:"kbsResourcePolicyConfigMapName,omitempty"`

-  // tdxConfigSpec is the struct that hosts the TDX specific configuration
+  // TdxConfigSpec is the struct that hosts the TDX specific configuration
   // +optional
   TdxConfigSpec TdxConfigSpec `json:"tdxConfigSpec,omitempty"`

-  // ibmSEConfigSpec is the struct that hosts the IBMSE specific configuration
+  // IbmSEConfigSpec is the struct that hosts the IBMSE specific configuration
   // +optional
   IbmSEConfigSpec IbmSEConfigSpec `json:"ibmSEConfigSpec,omitempty"`
 }